We are committed to safeguarding the privacy of our clients, website visitors and sales community.

 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-The hosting facilities for our website are situated in Bulgaria.
+The hosting facilities for our website are situated in the UK.
 The European Commission has made an “adequacy decision” with respect to having the same data protection laws.
 Transfers to this country will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.

 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.